đź‘‹ Get the newest job openings at people-first companies straight to your inbox, every Friday.

 How do you ensure autonomy and plan for the future?

-At the company level, Alley’s Partners communicate quarterly and annual goals to the company during monthly Town Halls, including a transparent overview of the company’s financial health; policy updates are communicated biweekly — all are driven by feedback obtained from our team members (primarily via quarterly employee Net Promoter Score surveys).
+At the company level, Alley’s Partners communicate quarterly and annual goals to the company during monthly Town Halls, including a transparent overview of the company’s financial health; which are driven by feedback obtained from our team members (primarily via quarterly employee Net Promoter Score surveys).
 On teams, we champion team autonomy by using the Scrum Framework as the backbone of our team operations.
 Within this framework, clients work closely with a liaison on the team (called the Product Owner) to determine a vision for their product, while the remainder of the team is given full autonomy to use their expertise and determine how to turn the client’s vision into reality.
 Additionally, team facilitators are trained in strategies for conducting weekly reflections on a team’s work and cultivating equity of team voice, participation, and trust.
+Everyone works differently and we try to encourage both periods of head's down time with asynchronous conversation styles, as well as highly collaborative time when people can get face to face to knowledge share and work together.

 Long-Term Planning Shared Goal Setting